 The ACL (anterior cruciate ligament) keeps the shin bone in place.
 When damaged, the ACL can cause the knee to give way during physical activity.
 ACL reconstruction is a surgery in which the damaged tissues in the ACL are removed and replaced.

 A person who has a severely damaged knee due to arthritis or other conditions may need a total knee replacement.
+If severe knee pain or stiffness is taking away from your life, it’s time to consider a total knee replacement.
 Often times, only the surface of the bone, not the entire bone, is replaced with prosthetic components during this procedure.

-Stenosing tenosynovitis, also known as trigger finger, is a condition in which one or more fingers get stuck in a bent position.
+Stenosing tenosynovitis, also known as trigger finger, is a condition in which one or more fingers get stuck in a bent position due to inflamed tendons.
+This is caused by prolonged repetitive movements or use of fingers or thumbs.
 The finger may suddenly straighten with a snap, like a trigger being pulled and released.
+Without proper treatment, the inflamed tendons can result in scarring that will limit the tendon’s ability to move properly.

 Ganglion cysts are fluid-filled cysts that most commonly occur on the back of the wrist.
-Causes for these cysts are unknown, and while they are not cancerous, they can be painful and interfere with function.
+Ganglion cysts can be identified by location (typically along tendons/joints on wrists/hands or ankles/feet), shape and size (round/oval less than an inch), and they are typically painless.
+Causes for these cysts are unknown, and while they are not cancerous, they can press on nerves causing pain and interfering with function.

-Carpal tunnel syndrome is a condition caused when pressure is exerted on the median nerve in the wrist.
+Carpal tunnel syndrome is a condition caused when pressure is exerted on the median nerve (a nerve that runs from forearm to the palm) in the wrist.
+This happens when the nerve passes through the “carpal tunnel” (a narrow passageway comprised of both bone and ligaments at the base of the hand) and the tunnel narrows and compresses the nerve.
 Those suffering from carpal tunnel experience numbness, tingling, and weakness in the hand.

 Arthritis is a common condition that causes pain and inflammation to the joints and the tissue surrounding the joints.
 Arthritis is characterized by swelling, pain, stiffness, and decreased range of motion.
 Arthritis affects over 50 million adults in the United States.